silviucpp/beanstalkd-consumer/README.md

 -----------------------

 - An easy and configurable app that it's starting a pool of consumers which executes jobs from a beanstalkd server.
-- You can tune the concurrency and rate limit the number of jobs that are executed in parallel (todo: rate limiter)
+- You can tune the concurrency of jobs that are executed in parallel
 - In case the connection between consumer and server goes down minimise the damage (jobs being cached by another consumer and executed again for example).
-- In case the consumer is stopped will wait for all jobs in progress to complete. (todo)
+- In case the consumer is stopped will wait for all jobs in progress to complete.

 What's the lifetime of a job
 ----------------------------